mohak3300/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ## NFT Studio on Avalanche Wallet

 To make experimenting with the creation and exchange of NFTs easier, we have built **NFT Studio** into the [Avalanche Wallet](https://wallet.avax.network/), where you can use it to create NFTs as assets that we call Collectibles.
 Collectibles can be generic NFTs with a picture and a description, or custom NFTs with payloads containing JSON, custom URL, or UTF-8 data.
-You can create them using a simple point and click interface, enabling you to go from an idea of sending NFTs to your friends within minutes.
-No technical knowledge required.
+You can create them using a simple point and click interface, enabling you to go from the idea of sending NFTs to your friends within minutes.
+No technical knowledge is required.

 To access the **NFT Studio**, log into your Avalanche Wallet, and on the left side select **Studio**: